ThomasSteendijk/ExamplePackages/Intune/MicrosoftTeams_Evergreen/ReadMe.md

 # How does this look (admin side):
-The Admin gets two new packaging in the portal
+The Admin gets two new packaging in the portal.
 ![](./Configuration/Images/MSTeams_PreviewAdminView1.png)

 These packages can be assigned to users or devices.